intersystems/Samples-dotnet-helloworld/README.md

 This outputs data about the first five birds stored within InterSystems IRIS.

 ## Keep Exploring
-* To see more examples of of .NET and InterSystems IRIS, take a look at the [.NET multi-model example](home/project/quickstarts-multimodel-dotnet/README.md) or the [.NET QuickStart](https://gettingstarted.intersystems.com/language-quickstarts/net-quickstart/)
+* To see more examples of .NET and InterSystems IRIS, take a look at the [.NET multi-model example](home/project/quickstarts-multimodel-dotnet/README.md) or the [.NET QuickStart](https://gettingstarted.intersystems.com/language-quickstarts/net-quickstart/)
 * Or continue to work with the preloaded petstore data.